seven-of-eleven/designare-z390-opencore-efi/BIOS.md

 # BIOS Configuration

 ## About
-I've tyaken pictures of the important screens of the BIOS.
+I've taken pictures of the important screens of the BIOS.
 Settings that I've explicitly called out below the associated pictures are important.
 All settinsg not explicitly mentioned are not important (I think).

+## Shortcut
+The easiest way to make sure you've got your BIOS configured correctly is to just download [my BIOS profile](BIOS_Config), throw it on a FAT32-formatted USB, and then "Load Profile" on the "Boot" page of the BIOS. **You still need to update your BIOS to firmware version `F9i` manually before you do this!** (thanks @hellojere for #24)

 ## Firmare Version
 **My Version:** `F9i`